 The restaurant is the heart of Richmond House and non-residents usually make up a high proportion of the guests, which makes for a lively atmosphere.
 Warm and friendly service begins from the moment menus are presented over aperitifs - in front of the drawing room fire, or in a conservatory overlooking the garden.

-Paul is an ardent supporter of local produce and sources everything with tremendous care: Quality Assured meats (beef, lamb, bacon and sausages) come from his trusted local butcher, fresh seafood is from Dunmore East and Dungarvan.
-Herbs, fruit and vegetables are home grown where possible - Paul has recently introduced a ploytunnel and added raised beds to increase production - and extra organic produce is grown nearby.
+Paul is an ardent supporter of local produce and sources everything with tremendous care: meats (beef, lamb, bacon and sausages) come from his trusted local butcher, fresh seafood is from Dunmore East and Dungarvan.
+Herbs, fruit and vegetables are home grown where possible - Paul has a polytunnel and has added raised beds to increase production - and extra organic produce is grown nearby.

-There is a sureness of touch in Paul’s kitchen, and his menus balance traditional country house cooking and more adventurous dishes inspired by international trends; dinner menus offering about five choices on each course are changed daily, and a slightly shorter separate vegetarian menu is also offered.
+There is a sureness of touch in Paul’s kitchen, and his menus are a balance between traditional country house cooking and more adventurous dishes inspired by international trends.
+Dinner menus are changed daily and offer about five choices on each course; a separate vegetarian menu is also offered.

-Classic desserts are always a treat too, including plenty of imaginative and beautifully executed fruit-based choices to balance the richness of a fine meal here - orange pannacotta with orange segments, perhaps - and, of course, there will always be Irish farmhouse cheeses with home-made biscuits.
+Classic desserts are always a treat too, including plenty of imaginative and beautifully executed fruit-based choices to balance the richness of a fine meal here - orange pannacotta with orange segments, perhaps - and, of course, there will always be farmhouse cheeses (from the area and further afield within Ireland) served with home-made biscuits.